 IBM actively assists in the development of external product energy efficiency standards.
 The company's engineers are working with industry peers and technical associations to support the development of harmonized worldwide energy efficiency standards for server and storage products, such as:

-IBM has had a program focused on the environmental attributes of its product packaging since the late 1980s.
-A key priority is to design products which can be shipped with a minimum amount of packaging materials.
-Beyond that, whenever possible, we choose packaging materials that have the least adverse impact on the environment, collaborating with suppliers to use recycled and recyclable materials and to promote reuse.
+IBM has maintained a program focused on the environmental attributes of our product packaging since the late 1980s.
+A key priority is to design products which can be shipped with minimal packaging.
+Whenever possible, we choose packaging materials that have less adverse impact on the environment and collaborate with suppliers to use recycled and recyclable materials and to promote reuse.

-IBM set a goal in 2021 to eliminate nonessential plastic from the packaging of IBM logo hardware by year-end 2024.
+To reduce the environmental impacts of our product packaging, IBM set a goal in 2021 to eliminate nonessential plastic packaging from IBM logo hardware products by year-end 2024.
 For essential plastic packaging, our goal is to ensure such packaging is designed to be 100% reusable, recyclable, or compostable, or incorporates 30% or more recycled content where technically feasible.
-We established a team of packaging engineering and logistics experts to execute the goal.
-The team completed an inventory of plastic packaging items and determined whether the items were essential.
-We have started to eliminate nonessential items and identify possible alternatives for the remaining items.

 Paper and paper/wood-based packaging